nkp-vm/nkp-vm.github.io/README.md

 E-Learning-Generic
 ===

-This is a generic version of teh HMS project without content.
+This is a generic version of the HMS project without content.
 Use it as a template for other projects.
 The following custom HTML tags can be used to manage content: